 When water shoes are protecting your feet, you are much more likely to touch and damage the coral reef.
 And coral reef is extremely fragile and sensitive to human touch.

 Not wearing water shoes makes people extra cautious, which in turn causes them to pay extra attention to the reefs around their feet, thereby preserving the coral.
+So, be very careful if you’re snorkeling at Kaanapali beach.

 At the same time, snorkelers who wear water shoes can’t squeeze their feet into their fins with their shoes on.
 So, they have to trust them to the beach or use extra large fins.